hyperspy/hyperspy/doc/user_guide/eds.rst

 ﻿.. _eds-label:

-Energy-Dispersive X-Rays Spectrometry (EDS)
+Energy-Dispersive X-ray Spectrometry (EDS)
 ******************************************

-The methods described here are specific to the following signals:
+The methods described in this chapter are specific to the following signals:

 * :py:class:`~._signals.eds_tem.EDSTEMSpectrum`
 * :py:class:`~._signals.eds_sem.EDSSEMSpectrum`

-This chapter described step by step the analysis of an EDS spectrum (SEM or TEM).
+This chapter describes step-by-step the analysis of an EDS spectrum (SEM or TEM).

 ..
 NOTE::